 The Company applied for a reservation on the property in early 2017, which was granted in June 2017, after the public comment period ended.
 The reserved exploration area is approximately 24.6 hectares (0.25 square kilometer), identical to the historic GTK exploration license on the property, which expired in 2015.
 The mineralized area, as defined on GTK resource modeling maps, is approximately 25% of the total reservation.
-This reservation grants us a first position right to apply for an exploration license on the property (protected through 2018).
-The Company filed the exploration application in January 2018, for review and anticipated grant by mid-2018.
+This reservation granted a first position right to apply for an exploration license on the property (protected through 2018).
+The Company filed the exploration application in January 2018, and was granted the exploration license during August 2018.
+The license is subject to work requirements.